jhajek/Linux-text-book-part-1/Chapter-06/chapter-06.md

 * Understand the concept of input/output redirection and piping
 * Understand how to search the file system for files and directories
 * Understand how to use the grep command for detailed search and replace options using shell meta-characters
-* Understand compression and archiving tools and their use on the command line

 ## Outcomes